ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 eye, ear, mouth or throat sometimes lead
 to serious consequences ; in such cases
 medical advice should always be sought
 for as soon as possible.
-Melbourn
 </td></tr></table>

 ---